Year 3 Applications ARE NOW OPEN.

 - Remove your name and any contact information from the script.
 Remove any agent or representation’s name and contact information from the script.

 - Include a Character Breakdown at the start of the script.
 The breakdown must include age and gender and may include any other information you’d like us to know.
 If your play contains more than 12 characters, please be sure to include information about actor doubling.

 - Title the document with the title of your play.

 - Save your script as a PDF or Word document.

 Prepare the application form:

 In addition to contact information and basic information about the play, you will also be asked for answers to the following questions.
 (Please note: each question has a 4,000 character limit – including spaces):

 - Playwright bio.

-- How does your play engage with Shakespeare’s work?
+- How does your play respond to Shakespeare’s play?

-- How does your play engage with Shakespeare’s Staging Conditions?
+- In what ways does your play engage with Shakespeare’s Staging Conditions?